gentisaliu/personal-playground/k8s-nginx-letsencrypt/README.md

 gcloud compute addresses create nginx-letsencrypt-demo-static-ip --global
 ```

+The created IP named `nginx-letsencrypt-demo-static-ip` is referred to in `ingress-tls.yaml`.

 2. The sample uses the hostname `labmicroservices1.hopto.org`.
-To use a different one, change this in `ingress-tls.yaml` and make sure to register this hostname with a DNS, in order for Let'sEncrypt to be able to resolve the domain.
+To use a different one, change this in `ingress-tls.yaml` and make sure to register this hostname with a DNS so that Let'sEncrypt can resolve it.

 3. Create K8s resources: